Facilities Planning

 Mandatory Fiscal Accountability

-Funding from a potential bond measure would require strict fiscal provisions, including:
+Funding from Measure E requires strict fiscal provisions, including:

-- All funds must be used to repair and improve Center Joint Unified School District classrooms and facilities
+- All funds generated by Measure E must be used to repair and improve Center Joint Unified School District classrooms and facilities

 - No funds can be taken away by the State or used for other purposes, including administrators’ salaries or pensions